Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: An application to mean field games

-is a singleton, then one can derive the unique optimal control strategy from the solution of \eqref{HJB_Mu}.
-For any given curve $\{\mu_t: t\in [0,T]\}\in C_{\mu_0}([0,T], \P(\R^d))$, let the resulting unique optimal control strategy be denoted by
+is a singleton, then one can derive the unique optimal control strategy from the solution to \eqref{HJB_Mu}.
+For any given measure flow $\{\mu_t: t\in [0,T]\}\in C_{\mu_0}([0,T], \P(\R^d))$, let the resulting unique optimal control strategy be denoted by